 - Antibiotics - A broad spectrum of anaerobic antibiotics will be administered intravenously (through an IV) as well as orally whilst you are admitted to hospital, usually for 10-14 days.
 These may include clindamycin, gentamicin, and aqueous penicillin.
 Antibiotics can clear the infection but often are only part of the treatment as the abscesses also need to be drained if they do not shrink within 2-3 days.
 Antibiotics are most successful on abscesses 8 cm and smaller in diameter.

 - Pelvic abscess drainage - A highly successful procedure, the infected abscesses are drained under local anaesthetic.
-The procedure will occur through the vagina (preferred for women) or the anus, usually through ultrasound guidance and with extra care so as to avoid the infection recurring.
+The procedure will occur through the vagina (preferred for women) or the anus, usually through ultrasound guidance and with extra care to avoid the infection recurring.
 If the abscesses are unable to be drained through the vagina or anus, they can be drained through a long needle inserted through the skin of the abdomen or pelvis (percutaneous abscess drainage).
 The drain will be left in place for around two weeks to ensure all the infection is drained.
 You will continue on a course of antibiotics throughout.

 - Surgery - If there is any risk of your abscess(es) rupturing, you will be taken into emergency surgery to remove it and any damaged organs.